2023 CSA agreement

 IX.
 Distribution Schedule

-- Our spring/summer CSA season will kick off early May and continue for 16 weeks.
+- Our spring/summer CSA season will kick off the week of April 24 and carry on for 18 weeks through the week of August 21.
 Full share subscribers will receive a farm share every week.
-Half share subscribers will receive a farm share every other week.
+Half-share subscribers will receive a farm share every other week.
 Your specific schedule will be determined and emailed to you just prior to the season kickoff.
 If joining the CSA after the start of distribution your fees will be amortized to reflect the number of weeks left in the season.

-- Our fall CSA season will kick off after Labor Day week and continue for 10 weeks.
+- Our Fall CSA season picks up the week of September 4 through the week of November 6.
 Full share subscribers will receive a farm share every week.
-Half share subscribers will receive a farm share every other week.
+Half-share subscribers will receive a farm share every other week.
 Your specific schedule will be determined and emailed to you just prior to the season kickoff.
 If joining the CSA after the start of distribution your fees will be amortized to reflect the number of weeks left in the season.

 - East Nashville pickup location: East Nashville Farmers Market at The First Church of the Nazarene at 5th and Woodland Street on Tuesdays 3:30 to 6:30